Ex-Assistant Accused of Stealing Held in Grisly NYC Murder of Tech CEO

-A former assistant to tech entrepreneur Fahim Saleh, whose dismembered body was found in his luxury Manhattan apartment this week, was taken into custody by the NYPD on Friday.
+A former assistant to tech entrepreneur Fahim Saleh, whose dismembered body was found in his luxury Manhattan apartment this week, was taken into custody by the NYPD on Thursday night.

 Tyrese Haspil, 21, was being held in connection with the gruesome slaying of the 33-year-old startup whiz.
 He was expected to be charged with homicide.